sujitmandal/scrape-search-engine/README.md

 ## Scrape Search Engine :
-Search anything on the different Search Engine it will collect all the links and save it into 'json' file format.
+Search anything on the different Search Engine's it will collect all the links and save it into 'json' file format.

 [![Downloads](https://pepy.tech/badge/scrape-search-engine)](https://pepy.tech/project/scrape-search-engine)